-Most polyethylene products are sold by length, width, thickness, area, and net weight.
-Accordingly, this procedure includes steps to test for each of these measurements.
+Note: Most polyethylene products are sold by length, width, thickness, area, and net weight.

-- A scale that meets the requirements in Section 2.2.
-"Measurement Standards and Test Equipment." - Steel tapes and rules.
-Determine measurements of length to the nearest division of the appropriate tape or rule. - ➢ Metric Units:
+• A scale that meets the requirements in Section 2.2.
+"Measurement Standards and Test Equipment."

+- Steel tapes and rules.
+Determine measurements of length to the nearest division of the appropriate tape or rule. - Metric Units: